ohaibbq/diaspora-packages/fedora/README.md

     /sbin/service diaspora-wsd start
     /sbin/service httpd restart

-prepare-rpm.sh prepare creates links  also for all files listed in SOURCES.
-Typically, this is  secondary sources. *make-dist.sh source*

 #### Notes

 prepare-rpm.sh prepare creates links  also for all files listed in SOURCES.
-Typically, this is  secondary sources.
+Typically, this is  secondary sources listed in the spec file.

 The spec-files in dist/ are patched by *./prepare-rpm.sh to reference correct versions of diaspora and diaspora-bundle.
 Editing spec files should be